Lemon Poppy Seed Bundt Cake

 - Bake.
 Place the cake pan in a 350°F preheated oven and bake for 40-50 minutes.
 Mine baked for 44 minutes.
 The cake is done when you insert a toothpick in the middle of the cake and it comes out clean with a few moist crumbs but no wet batter.

 - Cool.
-Once baked remove the pan from the oven and let it cool on a wire rack for 10 minutes.
+Once baked, remove the pan from the oven and let it cool in the pan on a wire rack for 10 minutes.
 Then remove the cake from the pan and let it cool on the wire rack until just warm to the touch.
-Cover the cake with plastic wrap and let it continue cooling until room temperature. <– This baking trick is one I use to keep my cakes moist.
-It’s amazing, try it!
+Cover the cake with plastic wrap and let it continue cooling until room temperature.
+This will keep the cake extra moist.

-- Top with lemon glaze.
+- Drizzle the lemon poppy seed bundt cake with lemon glaze.
 Once the cake is cool, drizzle the lemon glaze overtop.
 Slice and serve!

 If the glaze is too thick, add a dash of milk or lemon juice to the glaze.
 On the other hand, if the glaze is too thin, add powdered sugar until it reaches your desired consistency.